 Any well-run business grows, whether at a rapid clip or steadily as it adds clients, products, and services.
-Thus, every part of a business feels growing pains; departments need more staff, solutions that worked before begin to struggle under the increased volume, and informal approaches break down.
-This is true of innovation strategy as well, but it doesn’t have to be that way.
+Thus, every part of a business feels growing pains.
+Departments need more staff, and solutions that worked before begin to struggle under the increased volume.
+And informal approaches break down.
+This is true of innovation program strategy as well, but it doesn’t have to be that way.

 Why Scaling Fails